 A student's right to study, sleep, and exercise control over their personal space takes precedence over the right of others to host guests.
 No resident shall be obligated to give up access to or use of their room in order to acquiesce to the visitation desires of the student's roommate(s).
 It is the responsibility of every resident to respect the right of privacy of their roommate.
+Additionally, each resident is permitted two guests/visitors in the unit.
+This also provides guidelines for how many total visitors may be in a room: the designed occupancy multiplied by 3 (assuming two visitors/occupant).
+See also the Occupancy Section.

 If there are complaints from roommates or others, the resident with visitors is expected to cooperate and compromise in resolving the difficulty.
 The CA and/or AD will handle violations of visitation privileges and unresolved conflicts in accordance with established housing and judicial procedures.
 The Department of Residence Life may actively intervene if conflicts arise and cannot be resolved between roommates with respect to visitation policy.
 Final authority for determination and resolution of violations in this area will rest with the Director of Residence Life.